Guide to the Calling of Elections

 - The election is for a general obligation water bond to fund acquisition and construction of works and facilities to enable the local public agency or improvement district to utilize the water supply secured by contract with the state;

-- The election is for a special tax under Article XIIIC or XIII D of the CA. Const.
+- The election is for a special tax under Article XIII C or XIII D of the California Constitution.
 This includes all parcel tax elections regardless of the size or type of jurisdiction.

 - The election is for a general tax pursuant to Proposition 218.4 The Constitution requires the election be consolidated with a regularly scheduled general election for members of the governing body of the local government, except in cases of emergency declared by a unanimous vote of the governing body; or